simonlourson/gcp-terraform-fastapi/README.md

 <!--StartFragment-->

-Implementation of a fastAPI application on GCP.
+# Implementation of a fastAPI application on GCP.

-Deploying the infrastructure using Terraform.
+# Deploying the infrastructure using Terraform.

 <!--StartFragment-->

 ## How to deploy the API

-From Google Cloud portal:
+<u>From Google Cloud portal:</u>

 1. Create a project in Google Cloud Platform named this way : \<application>-\<environment>-\<region>.
 Example : gcpfastapi-dev-west-europe1